r-world-devs/GitStats/README.md

 coverage](https://codecov.io/gh/r-world-devs/GitStats/branch/devel/graph/badge.svg)](https://app.codecov.io/gh/r-world-devs/GitStats?branch=devel)
 <!-- badges: end -->

-With `GitStats` you can pull git data in a uniform way (table format) from GitHub and GitLab.
+With `GitStats` you can pull git data in a uniform way from GitHub and GitLab.
 For the time-being you can get data on:

 - organizations,
 - repositories,